andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Whatever your attitude is to Feature Branching and Continuous Integration, it's valuable to examine anything that adds this kind of friction.
 Unless it clearly adds value, any such friction should be removed.

-==Manual process are a common source of friction== here.
+<mark>Manual process are a common source of friction</mark> here.
 This kind of friction can often be reduced by

 - using automated processes,
 - improving developer educations (to remove the need), and